Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/rules-engine/rules-engine-details.md

 ## Key definitions

-* An Asset is an opaque data blob that is needed by a specific consequence.
 * A condition is a boolean equation that evaluates to `true` or `false`.
-* A consequence is the action to be performed when the condition\(s\) evaluates to `true`.
+* A consequence is the action to be performed when the trigger is met and the condition\(s\) evaluates to `true`.
 * A rule is a set of conditions and the associated consequence\(s\).
+* A triggering event is the event that started the rule evaluation.
+The Adobe Experience Platform Mobile SDK evaluates each rule configured in Adobe Launch for the current event processed by the Event Hub.
+* Rules engine is the system that processes the mobile rules configured in Adobe Launch and triggers the associated actions if the conditions are met.
+* An Asset is an opaque data blob that is needed by a specific consequence.

+## Rules delivery

+Rules delivery occurs by using a network request from the Experience Platform SDKs to a static endpoint that is defined as part of the SDK configuration.
+The rules file for each mobile property is hosted on https://assets.adobedtm.com.

+This request is a conditional `GET` and occurs by default at the start of each new application session.
+This means that if there are any changes in Adobe Launch for the set of rules configured for a mobile property, those changes will be picked up by the Experience Platform SDK in the next session or after the application is restarted.

 ## File format

 Rules and their associated assets are delivered as a standard ZIP archive, which uses the following format:

-* `/`
-* `rules.json`
+- `rules.json`
-* `assets /`
+- `assets /`
-* `(asset)`
+  - `(asset)`
-* `(asset)`
+  - `(asset)`

-## File delivery

-File delivery occurs by using a request from the Experience Platform SDKs to a static endpoint that is defined as part of the SDK configuration.
-The SDKs support token expansions on this endpoint, which allows the injection of ECIDs and property IDs in the request.

-This request is a conditional `GET` and occurs by default at the start of each new application session.

-### rules.json format

 The `rules.json` consists of a root-level JSON object that contains the following elements: